Best energy tariff for low income households (UK guide, June 2026)

 Is there a special “low income energy tariff” in the UK?

 Not a universal one.
-Some support schemes exist (such as the Warm Home Discount for eligible households), and some suppliers offer additional help for vulnerable customers.
+Support schemes exist (such as the Warm Home Discount for eligible households and the free Priority Services Register), and some suppliers offer hardship help for vulnerable customers.
 For tariffs, you normally choose from the same market options, but the best choice depends on meter type, payment method, region and your usage.

 Is Direct Debit always cheaper — and should I use it if money is tight?